Computer data storage: Offline

-Off-line storage is a computer data storage on a medium or a device that is not under the control of a processing unit.
+Offline storage is computer data storage on a medium or a device that is not under the control of a processing unit.
 The medium is recorded, usually in a secondary or tertiary storage device, and then physically removed or disconnected.
-It must be inserted or connected by a human operator before a computer can access it again.
 Unlike tertiary storage, it cannot be accessed without human interaction.
+It is used to transfer information since the detached medium can easily be physically transported.
+In modern personal computers, most secondary and tertiary storage media are also used for offline storage.